-I regaled Scott with so many stories of my trips down south that we only climbed two pitches that day, Roseland and Eraserhead (5.12a).
-Roseland is this really wonderful pitch that starts atop a block and climbs a beautiful open book into a slight overhang.
+Last weekend, Scott Albright wanted to try Eraserhead, a 5.12a in the Nears.
+We warmed up on Roseland (5.9), which starts atop a block and climbs a beautiful open book into a slight overhang.
 The traverse has small ledges that felt good for tiny fingers.

 I want my ego to be as big as it can be when I’m on that crux pitch and I’m pulling a hard move–that’s when I need it.
-I’ll tell myself that’s when I’m better than everyone else.
-When I am better than the climb.
+But to find a way to bring it back in check when I return to the ground–that’s about finding balance.

 Ego.
 When to have it, and when to let it go and move forward.
 I’m learning when to set it aside.